tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * The "supported_versions" ClientHello extension can be used to negotiate the version of TLS to use, in preference to the legacy_version field of the ClientHello.

+* The "signature_algorithms_cert" extension allows a client to indicate which signature algorithms it can validate in X.509 certificates

 An implementation of TLS 1.3 that also supports TLS 1.2 might need to include changes to support these changes even when TLS 1.3 is not in use.
 See the